 The first diagram below shows the PWM generator stage, it may be understood with the following points:

-The PWM Stage
+The Oscillator and the PWM Stage

 The IC 4047 is wired as a standard flip flop output generator at the rate of the desired mains frequency set by VR1 and C1.
 The 555 IC is configured as a PWM generator which sets the RMS of the 4047 output to the required degree by chopping the output transistor base signals.